AvalorAI/rust-mavlink/README.md

 If 0.13 gets updated to once again give access to the extension fields we need, and also support the newest version of the mavlink standard (currently the parser has a bug with ILLUMINATOR_MODE being used as both an enum and bitmask) we should remove this fork and use the main repo again.

+Two additional MavCmds namely:

-An additional MavCmd namely: `AVALOR_CUSTOM_AUTERION_FLAP_CHECK` is added to support flap checks on vehicles which have a version lower than 3.0.0
+- `AVALOR_CUSTOM_AUTERION_FLAP_CHECK` is added to support flap checks on vehicles which have a version lower than 3.0.0

+- `MAV_CMD_EXTERNAL_POSITION_ESTIMATE` is added to be able to correct the vehicle position when GPS is not available.

 ## Info